lsst-dm/diffimTests/shootout.md

 A comparison of the three different implementations (actually, four) is shown in Cell[30] of [this notebook](https://github.com/djreiss/diffimTests/blob/master/25.%20Compare%20basic%20ZOGY%20and%20ALCZ%20with%20preconvolution-final.ipynb).

+## Observations about the different methods

+1. I note that the combination pre-filtering + A&L + decorrelation has the potential to lose pixels around edges and masks due to up to *three* convolutions.
+In contrast ZOGY (with convolutions in image space) has effectively *one* convolution, and should lose fewer pixels.
+2.

 ## Timings

 I have compared the run-time of the algorithms on a pair of basic 512x512 -pixel images with 50 sources and an elongated PSF in the science image.
 For all A&L runs, decorrelation was enabled, and warping was disabled.
 For all tests, PSFs were 25x25 pixels.
 The ZOGY "pre-filtering enabled" runs are actually those where $S_{corr}$ is computed in addition to $D$ (as pre-filtering is not necessary with ZOGY, but the resulting $S_{corr}$ corresponds to the match-filtered $D$, as it does for A&L with pre-filtering enabled).
 The comparisons are in [this notebook](https://github.com/djreiss/diffimTests/blob/master/25.%20Compare%20basic%20ZOGY%20and%20ALCZ%20with%20preconvolution-final.ipynb).
 Results: